-Finally, there is a significant level of mental illness amongst this population, and most of the families require a significant amount of case management activity outside of the home visits and groups to help them remain stable in meeting basic needs.
-There are frequent referrals to service providers in the community dealing with high level mental health issues for the parents, early intervention child development, housing, food, utilities etc. These same organizations refer clients to New Moms to assist in the tasks of improving the effectiveness of parenting practices for struggling families.
+Finally, there is a significant level of psychological vulnerability amongst this population, and most of the families require a significant amount of case management activity outside of the home visits and groups to help them remain stable in meeting basic needs.
+Teen moms face constant shaming and stigma leading to depression and isolation from receiving assistance and obtaining a solid support system.
+There are frequent referrals to service providers in the community dealing with behavioral health for the parents, early intervention child development, housing, food, utilities etc. These same organizations refer clients to New Moms to assist in the tasks of improving the effectiveness of parenting practices for struggling families.

 II.
-Approach-
+Approach